-Lastly, the third factor favors Plaintiffs.
-The Proposed Intervenors admit they seek intervention because of developments concerning other litigation and the voluntary dismissal of Governor Henry McMaster from this action.
-Specifically, President Peeler claims such developments created new "issues of federalism and abstention" that now require his intervention to be properly defended.
-(ECF No. 138 at 6.)
-But the court is not convinced.
-Instead, it seems the Proposed Intervenors could have sought to intervene at any prior time but made a strategic decision to wait.
+By contrast, the third factor weighs in favor of Plaintiffs.
+The Proposed Intervenors admit they seek intervention now at least partly because of the outcomes of other litigation.
+Such reasoning amounts to a strategic decision that does not absolve a potentially untimely request to intervene.
 Alt, 758 F.3d at 591-92 (finding a "strategic decision not to devote . . . limited resources to [a] matter at an earlier stage" due to an expected dismissal did not excuse a tardy request to intervene).
+Indeed, it appears the Proposed Intervenors could have sought to intervene at any time before filing their respective motions.

 Having considered the three factors, the court finds the Proposed Intervenors' applications are timely.
 While the Proposed Intervenors could have sought intervention earlier, the case has not yet progressed to an advanced stage and the weight and type of possible prejudice is not so great as to bar intervention for untimeliness.
-Furthermore, the court has ordered the Proposed Interveners be subject to the court's expedited scheduling order and submit any potential responsive briefing to pending motions by 5:00 p.m. on Wednesday, August 26, 2020.
-The court again notes no continuances shall be granted for the August 31, 2020 dispositive motions hearing date and September 22, 2020 trial date due to intervention.
+Additionally, the court has shortened the time the Proposed Intervenors may respond to the pending Motion for Preliminary Injunction, thereby reducing delay.
+Thus, both Motions to Intervene are timely.